ComputationalPathogens/MNBC/README.md

 The 'reads.fasta' file contains ten short-read sequences to be classified.
 Five reads, whose headers start with SRR227300, were sequenced from the E. coli O104:H4 strain.
 The other five reads, whose headers start with SRR032501, from the Yersinia rohdei ATCC_43380 strain.
 The reference database (i.e. the 'RefSeq_genomes' folder) contains two complete genomes obtained from RefSeq: GCF_022869985.1 belongs to the E. coli O104:H4 strain, and GCF_000834455.1 belongs to the Yersinia rohdei YRA strain.

 <b>Tool usage (3 steps):</b>
-(Please first open a terminal window, and change to the directory containing the 'MNBC.jar' file by using the 'cd' command)
+(Please first open a terminal window, and change to the folder 'MNBC' by using the 'cd' command)
 (Please change the path '/home/jdk-17.0.10/bin/java' in the following 3 commands accordingly, if the folder 'jdk-17.0.10' is in another directory other than '/home')
 (Alternatively you can first add Java to Linux PATH variable as follows: Add this line "export PATH=/home/jdk-17.0.10/bin/java:${PATH}" to the end of the hidden '.bashrc' file in your home directory, run the command <b>"source ~/.bashrc"</b>, then the following 3 commands can be simplified to <b>"java -cp MNBC.jar -Xmx1G MNBC ..."</b>)
 1. Run the following command in a terminal window to generate the taxonomy file of the reference database: